danthe1st/AReBAC/README.md

 This project is available under both the MIT and GPL-3.0 license.
 Users can choose whichever license they prefer.

 Specific files or directories may be subject different licenses.
 In this case, the license is available in a `LICENSE` or `NOTICE` file of the directory in question or a parent directory.

+The `arebac-neo4j` module uses the [embedded Neo4J database](https://neo4j.com/docs/java-reference/current/java-embedded/) (specifically `neo4j-graphdb-api`) which is GPL-licensed (aside from commercial options) as a `provided` dependency.